 If you’re hoping to have a rustic, country-themed wedding, we wouldn’t recommend a grand ballroom for your reception.
 But if you’ve been dreaming of an outdoor wedding with lots of green, we would definitely suggest a wedding in Temecula, near the Central Coast, or in Yosemite with the lush green and mountains in the background.

-Does your venue and dream fit your budget?
+Does your wedding venue and dream fit your budget?

-Does your venue have a specific vendors-only list?
+Does your wedding venue have a specific vendors-only list?

 Some venues have a list of preferred vendors to help you make all of your decisions for your big day.
 This can be an easy way to find vendors for every aspect of your wedding.
 But there are also venues that only work with a specific set of vendors.
 If you’re dreaming of using a particular florist or catering company, etc. check with the venue first to see if they allow your ideal vendors.